sumandeb003/GraphGPS4HT/README.md

 2. **Currently, the graph class is stored in `data.label`.
 You may need to copy it to `data.y` for each graph compiled using PyVerilog**
 3. **Try a very small circuit, like an AND gate only, to see the kind of nodes and edges and the pecularities added by Pyverilog**
 4. **If needed, convert the graphs into undirected ones.
 Check the difference in performance between using directed and undirected graph learning.
 Use:**
+5. I have Trojan-Free graphs and Trojan-ed graphs.
+I need to split these into training, validation and test sets.
+In what proportion should I split them?

 ```python
 from torch_geometric.utils import to_undirected`